Managing System Roles

 Use this if you accidentally deleted a system role or want to reuse a deleted system role.

-- Select the system role you want to target.
-Multiple selections are also possible.
+- Select the target system role.
+Multiple selections are possible.

-- Click "Action" at the top of the list of system roles.
+- Click "Actions" at the top of the system role list.

 - Select "Restore".